Have trouble booting into Windows due to strange boot errors? Here are some methods for resolving MBR issues in Windows 10 and 11.

-If you ever find yourself with such annoying Windows boot errors then here's how to fix MBR errors in Windows in just a couple of steps.
+If you ever encounter such annoying Windows boot errors or failures, here is how to fix MBR errors in Windows in just a few simple steps.

-To fix MBR errors in Windows, you first need to access the command prompt.
-There are couple ways you can access command prompt even if you cannot boot into Windows.
-The first one is useful when you don't have a Windows installation media like USB or DVD.
-The second method is useful when you cannot use the first method for whatever reason and have a Windows installation media.
+To fix MBR errors, you must first know how to open Command Prompt when you cannot log into Windows.
+There are several approaches you can take.
+The first is helpful if you do not have access to a Windows installation drive.
+The second technique is useful if you cannot use the first method for whatever reason and have Windows installation USB.

-I will show both these methods.
-Follow the one that works for you and then proceed to fix Windows boot errors.
+I’ll demonstrate both of these techniques.
+Choose the best one for you, and then fix Windows boot errors.

 Without Windows Installation Media